flipt-io/flipt/README.md

 Need more features or support using Flipt within your Enterprise?

 Please help me prioritize an Enterprise version of Flipt by filling out this [short survey](https://forms.gle/a4UBnv8LADYirA4c9)!

+## Community

+For help and discussion around Flipt, feature flag best practices, and more, join us on [Discord](https://discord.gg/fjPVc5JuyE).

 ## Author